FelixOnline/v2/content/articles/2013-10-18-project-wild-thing---coming-to-an-imperial-cinema-near-you.md

 subtitle: >
   Project Wild Thing opens in Cinemas nationwide on Friday 25th October.
 It will be screening at Imperial Cinema on Friday 25th October at 5pm.
 Tickets £5 students / £7 others available online at bit.ly/wildthingimperial
 date: "2013-10-18 20:53:00 +0100"

 # Attributes from Felix Online V1
 id: "3886"
 old_path: /features/3886/project-wild-thing---coming-to-an-imperial-cinema-near-you
 aliases:
  - /features/3886/project-wild-thing---coming-to-an-imperial-cinema-near-you
+imported: true
+comments:
+ - I was looking evheywrere and this popped up like nothingHello there I am so thrilled I found your weitbse I really found you by error while I was researching on Digg for something else Anyways I am here now and would just like to say cheers for a fantastic post and a all round thrilling blog I also love the themedesign I dont have time to read it all at the minute but I have bookmarked it and also included your RSS feeds so when I have time I will be back to read a lot more Please do keep up the awesome job

 # Article Taxonomies
 categories:
  - features
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true